GatDeguin/SLT_v2/README.md

 `--nce-temperature`.
 The implementation maintains a queue of recent sentence embeddings to provide additional negatives during training.

+⚠️ **Memory note:** The fine-tuning helper now loads a second, fully frozen SONAR decoder that serves as the teacher for `TextPooler`.
+This guarantees that LoRA updates only touch the student decoder but requires keeping two copies of the checkpoint in memory (roughly 2× the original SONAR footprint).

 ## Monitoring validation losses

 `tools_finetune_sonar_slt.py` now accepts a held-out metadata file via